 So you’ve been to the dentist, felt numb, had some drills poking around your teeth and finally, received a new tooth filling.
 What now?

 If you have had your composite dental filling at Pitt Street Dental Centre, your filling will be cured by the time you say goodbye to us!
 However, just after your procedure, your dentist may advise you not to eat, chew or drink until the anaesthetic has worn off – this is to avoid accidents, such as chomping down on your cheek, lip or tongue, or burning your mouth on a hot drink.

 When it comes to aftercare, the most important tip our dentists at Pitt Street Dental Centre have is to keep up with your oral hygiene routine!
 Brushing twice daily, flossing and having regular check ups with our friendly, professional team will minimise the likelihood that you will need another filling in the near future.

-If you’ve been putting off that trip to the dentist, don’t delay any longer – contact Dr Cai and the Pitt Street Dental Centre team today for compassionate, specialist and professional dental care and tooth fillings.
+If you’ve been putting off that trip to the dentist, don’t delay any longer – contact Dr. Cai and the Pitt Street Dental Centre team today for compassionate, caring and professional dental care.